mariofbreis/DomesticViolencePortugal/README.md

 The source of this data was provided by DGAI (Internal Administration of General Direction).

-The data is stored in a csv file and can be found here: http://centraldedados.pt/violencia_domestica/
+The data is stored in a csv file and can be found here: http://centraldedados.pt/violencia_domestica/.

-# Proposed Solution

-Here, it can be seen an overview of the result of the transformation created on Pentaho Data Integration.

-In the picture below it can be seen in the map the districts of Portugal that have domestic violence and if we click on a district, we can see more details about it.